Lazarus-GS/Lazarus-GS/README.md

 - 👋 Hi, I’m Geethaka Perera
-- 👀 I’m interested in Machine Learning, Wireless Communication
+- 👀 I’m interested in Machine Learning, Wireless Communication and Cloud Computing
 - 🌱 I’m currently learning Data Mining, Rainforcement Learning using Python and MATLAB
 - 💞️ I’m looking to collaborate on Machine Learing and AI Projects with Mathematical Foundation
 - 📫 How to reach me @GeethakaShyamal on Twitter